hazae41/network-ws-to-tcp-proxy/README.md

 ### Hosting

-You can easily deploy a node to cloud hosting such as [render.com](https://render.com) as a web service using Docker
+You can easily deploy a proxy to cloud hosting such as [render.com](https://render.com) as a web service using Docker

 Fork this repository on your GitHub account and select it on your cloud hosting platform